nongyehezuoshe/chia-farm-notif/README.md

 `email`: The receiving email address for email push.

+`notif_try`: Sending a test notification when the program starts.
+If not needed, change it to `false`.

 `notif_reward`: Enable block found notifications.
 If not needed, change it to `false`.

 `notif_point`: Enable plotting point notifications.
 If not needed, change it to `false`.